 In both cases, the factors to use in determining which which penny stocks to invest in are basically the same.
 You’re looking for companies that have solid management and a steady revenue stream.
 Is the company selling shares just to raise money to help it continue its poor decisions?
 Or is the money earmarked to improve the current revenue stream and increase the value of company?

 Answering those questions helps you determine if these potentially volatile penny stocks are worth purchasing.
 Don’t get caught up in the company’s romantic story-line of what they promise they’ll do.
-Do you think that they can actually accomplish what they’ve promised? that’s the difference between a money-loser and a company poised for profitable turnaround.
+Do you think that they can actually accomplish what they’ve promised?
+That’s the difference between a money-loser and a company poised for profitable turnaround another words in finding the hot penny stocks for tomorrow.

 So once you’ve bought the penny stock, how long do you hold on to it?
 Generally speaking, it pays to only keep the stocks for a short period, in order to take advantage of any upturn in the share price.
 Determining the best point to sell does require watching the company closely to follow market fluctuations.